|0671 Spasskaya Tower|

 It was the first one to be crowned with the hipped roof in 1624-1625 by architects Bazhen Ogurtsov and Christopher Galloway (a Scottish architect and clockmaker).
 The first clock was mounted in 1491, and the present Kremlin chimes were installed in 1851-1852 by the Butenop brothers.
 The tower gate was once the main entrance into the Kremlin.
 In tsarist times, anyone passing through the gates had to remove their headgear and dismount their horses.
 This tradition was broken in the Soviet era.
 In 1935, the Soviet government installed a red star instead of a two-headed eagle on top of the tower.

-Spasskaya Tower is part of the UNESCO World Heritage Site The Kremlin and Red Square, Moscow, about which I wrote here.
+The towers of Moscow Kremlin are part of the UNESCO World Heritage Site The Kremlin and Red Square, Moscow, about which I wrote here.

 About the stamps